StudioEtrange/mambo/README.md

 * You could set every mambo variables through a user environment file, shell environment variables and some from command line.

-* All existing variables are listed in `env.default`
+* All existing variables are listed in `tango.default.env`

 * Resolution priority order :
     * Command line variables